-As part of our 2022 State of Marketing Compliance Report, we surveyed mortgage compliance leaders on their organizations' marketing compliance practices for insights into trend information on the depth of compliance programs, concerns, and challenges.
-Here are the top marketing compliance trends and stats that mortgage companies should know in 2022.
+As part of our 2023 State of Marketing Compliance Report, we surveyed mortgage compliance leaders on their organizations’ marketing compliance practices for insights into trend information on the depth of compliance programs, concerns, and challenges.
+Here are the top marketing compliance program insights that mortgage companies can use to benchmark their initiatives in 2023.

 Small compliance teams are the norm

-68% of respondents said that their compliance teams have only 5 people or less.
+80% of respondents said that their compliance teams have only 5 people or fewer.

 It’s not uncommon to see small compliance departments, and that’s not always a bad thing, especially when the proper systems are in place for monitoring.
 However, many mortgage companies do not invest in their compliance teams until something goes wrong and they are left without any choice.

-Bandwidth, regulatory change, and comprehensive oversight are top marketing compliance challenges
+Bandwidth, comprehensive oversight, and regulatory change are top marketing compliance challenges

-An overwhelming majority (89%) of respondents said bandwidth, regulatory change, and comprehensive oversight were their top marketing compliance challenges.
+An overwhelming majority (82%) of respondents said that bandwidth, comprehensive oversight, and regulatory change are their top marketing compliance challenges.

 The importance of marketing compliance cannot be overstated.
 Unfortunately, many compliance teams struggle with having enough bandwidth to keep up with both ever-changing regulations and the demands of marketing teams who are often pushed to meet strict deadlines.
 On top of this, most organizations are using an omni-channel approach to marketing, significantly increasing the number of assets that need review, and ultimately increasing the potential for compliance violations across these channels if left unmonitored.

 The marketing review process should never be rushed since that is how mistakes occur and these mistakes can have monetary and even reputational impacts.
 This is where compliance technology can really help teams who are struggling to keep up with demand.
-An automated solution can solve all three of these top marketing compliance challenges and allow compliance processes to be agile, efficient, and scalable.
+An automated solution—like PerformLine’s Document Review—can solve all three of these top marketing compliance challenges and allow compliance processes to be agile, efficient, and scalable.

-Fair lending, UDAAP, and data privacy are top regulatory concerns for mortgage companies in 2022
+Fair lending, state regulatory changes, and data privacy and protection are top regulatory concerns for mortgage companies in 2022

-Not surprisingly, 80% of respondents said that they're focused on fair lending, UDAAP, and data privacy and protection in 2022.
+Not surprisingly, 57% of respondents said that they’re focused on fair lending, state regulatory changes, and data privacy and protection in 2023.

 Every compliance department should be aware of how technology is being used at every level of the mortgage lending process (including marketing) because even an unintentional issue could lead to large fines and long-lasting reputational damage.

-Web pages, social media, and calls had the most compliance violations in 2021 for mortgage companies
+Web pages, social media, and calls had the most compliance violations in 2022

-Aggregate data pulled from the PerformLine platform shows that the marketing channels with the highest percentage of compliance violations in 2021 were across the web (83%), in calls (52%), and on social media (25%).
+Aggregate data pulled from the PerformLine platform shows that the marketing channels with the highest percentage of compliance violations in 2022 were emails (72%), in documents (52%), and across the web (48%).

 The lack of bandwidth leads to compliance teams having to pick and choose where they will focus their attention and in doing so, potential violations may be overlooked, especially for those channels where there is such a high volume of assets being created and shared every day (like loan officers’ social media profiles and vanity URLs).
 In most instances, these could be caught and remediated before it becomes an issue with the regulators.